teacher’s own and web-based material

 7. End of course evaluation

-The student has completed the tasks with the minimum of set requirements which are outlined by the teacher and are listed in the task instructions.
+The student has completed the tasks with the minimum of set requirements which are outlined by the teachers and are listed in the task instructions.
 The student has completed tasks later than the given deadlines.
 The student has not addressed feedback provided by the teacher.
 The student has been superficially reflecting on his/her own performance and has been late or reluctant to give peer feedback.

 The student has completed the tasks well fulfilling most of the set requirements which are outlined by the teachers and are listed in the task instructions.
 The student has completed tasks within the given deadlines.
 The student has partly addressed feedback provided by the teacher.
 The student has been reflecting on his/her own performance and has been giving peer feedback.